autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 ![stop_far_from_target_lane](../image/lane_change/lane_change-stop_far_from_target_lane.drawio.svg)

+### Lane Change When Stuck

+The ego vehicle is considered stuck if it is stopped and meets any of the following conditions:

+- There is an obstacle in front of the current lane
+- The ego vehicle is at the end of the current lane

+In this case, the safety check for lane change is relaxed compared to normal times.
+Please refer to the 'stuck' section under the 'Collision checks during lane change' for more details.
+The function to stop by keeping a margin against forward obstacle in the previous section is being performed to achieve this feature.

 ### Lane change regulations

 If you want to regulate lane change on crosswalks or intersections, the lane change module finds a lane change path excluding it includes crosswalks or intersections.